lucag/twitter-spark/Readme.md

   1 from @VirginAustralia
 ```

 An example of the sentiment analysis follows below.
 The tweets are grouped by predicted polarity: `(+)` for positive, `(-)` for negative, `(=)` for neutral.
-Between square brakets is the actual output of the analyzer, averaged over the sentences composing the tweet.
-Instead ot taking the average, a different strategy would be to pick the most exreme.
-The neutral label here is assigned (quite arbitrarily) to a small interval aroud 2.0, so arguably the most reliable lables are the other two.
+Between square brackets is the actual output of the analyzer, averaged over the sentences composing the tweet.
+Instead ot taking the average, a different strategy would be to pick the most extreme.
+The neutral label here is assigned (quite arbitrarily) to a small interval around 2.0, so arguably the most reliable labels are the other two.

 The sentiment analyszer uses a Recursive Neural Tensor Network that learns semantics over parse trees, instead of bag of words.
 It produces state-of-the-art accuracy results.

-The code is moslty in Scala, with some Python to evaluate the sentiment analysis.
+The code is mostly in Scala, with some Python to evaluate the sentiment analysis.

-For details about the sentiment anaysis and an evaluation on this kind of data, please see [the notebook](https://github.com/lucag/twitter-spark/tree/master/notebooks/).
+For details about the sentiment analysis and an evaluation on this kind of data, please see [the notebook](https://github.com/lucag/twitter-spark/tree/master/notebooks/).

 ```
 Tweets with sentiment in the last 300000 ms:
   (+)
     [3.0]: @SouthwestAir loved the new #Boeing737, beautiful cabin and great crew!
 DEN-AUS #1262 tha nks for a great flight! https://t.co/4Rsn2AKlpG
-    [3.0]: RT @MichaelReid90: Arrived at the airport after a great win for @FMoverley! thanks @SQUAS HTRAVEL for the @AmericanAir flight :) https://t.c…
+    [3.0]: @MichaelReid90: Arrived at the airport after a great win for @FMoverley! thanks @SQUAS HTRAVEL for the @AmericanAir flight :) https://t.c…
     [3.0]: Enter to win a trip of a lifetime to New Zealand from @PureNewZealand @FlyAirNZ & @Tumitr avel via @HarperTravel https://t.co/RtBpPinP85